 And step into a virtual reality CAVE to meet Professor Dawn Sumner, a geologist on the Mars Rover Mission, analyzing the rocks and formations found on the Red Planet via her UC lab and JPL.

-We developed and managed the social media promotion of the campaign, working with the marketing and communications teams at the system and the individual campuses.
-We used their owned platforms to target audiences with an affinity to a particular UC school, as well as a broader outreach effort through pop-culture, yet niche, channels whose audiences would engage with our “inherently interesting” content for its storytelling and subject matter.
+Our team developed and managed the social media promotion of the campaign, working with the marketing and communications teams at the system and the individual campuses.
+We target audiences with an affinity to a particular UC school and connected more broadly with Californians through pop-culture and niche channels.
+Key to the initiative was “inherently interesting” content that would educate and entertain our audience, wherever they found it.

 For instance, we leveraged the video on our solar energy expert to earn him an op-ed on the Huffington Post, and seeded the Pope of Foam’s know-how on craft beer blogs and popular science websites.
-Each placement included an embedded video that drove back to the Onward California website.
-The approach garnered widespread coverage and recognition for many of the episodes, and the campaign as a whole.
+Each placement drove back to the Onward California website.
+The approach garnered widespread coverage and recognition for the campaign, and many of the individual episodes.